ianhomer/dotfiles/src/thingsdo/README.md

-# Notes and todo library
+# CLI tool for Notes and Things To Do

 ## tl;dr